 # Search

-## Span Labeling
+## Span labeling

-<figure><img src="https://448889121-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MbjY0HseEqu7LtYAt4d%2Fuploads%2Fgit-blob-2639d82d30bf9f86efe983e52ea7b3ab5e62cc3a%2FExtension%20-%20Search%20-%20search%20type%20(1).png?alt=media" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/2EYYpEmBcBYrDMEqMKiy" alt=""><figcaption></figcaption></figure>

-### Standard search
+### Basic search

-<figure><img src="https://448889121-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MbjY0HseEqu7LtYAt4d%2Fuploads%2Fgit-blob-3b51e02d6a59a6b9c76f9e11e1e9c58f7f84fa1e%2FExtension%20-%20Search%20-%20basic%20-%20initial.png?alt=media" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/DXvuq4VSUkAUyW7Knjfz" alt=""><figcaption></figcaption></figure>

-#### **Search based on text**
+#### Search by text

 **Word filter**

-This option lets users define how their search keywords are matched to results.
+Define how their search keywords are matched to results.
 The available options are:

 * **Contains any word:** Matches results that contain any of the specified words.